-- For oil, gas and injector wells, you can only report those that were producing as of January 1 of the current tax year.
+- For oil and gas, you can only report those that were producing as of January 1 of the current tax year.

 - For coal and other hard minerals you can report all land that produced over the prior year.

 - Per state law, you only qualify for one exemption on each 40 acres regardless of the number of wells. (i.e. if you have 2 wells in one 40 acre section, only 40 acres will qualify).